SergeStinckwich/website/src/documents/public/DSLRob2012.html.md

 The workshop will take place November 5th, 2012 in Tsukuba (Japan) at the [SIMPAR 2012](http://www.2012.simpar.org) conference venue.

-Domain-Specific Languages (DSLs) and Model-driven Architecture (MDA) are emerging areas of interest in the robotics research community.
+Domain-Specific Languages (DSLs) and Model-driven Software Development (MDSD) are emerging areas of interest in the robotics research community.
 Both have been instrumental for resolving complex issues in a wide range of domains, including e.g. distributed and modular robotics, control, and vision.
 The goal of this workshop is to bring together robotics researchers working with DSLs and models in different aspects of robotics.

 ## Description